Many of my puppy adopters ask me to give them a list of things they will need

 6. Combs/Brushes - I use a brush with prongs on one side and bristles on the other.
 The prongs work nicely on the ears and the brush on the body coat.
 I also have a metal comb that I use for the ears.
 The more you comb/brush their ears the longer they will grow.

-7. Puppy Food - I will start you with a sample bag of Royal Canin small puppy food.
+7. Puppy Food - I will start you with a sample bag of Royal Canin Small Breed Puppy.
 You can find it at most pet stores.
+I really love Royal Canin and so do my puppies.
 If you have another brand you prefer you can switch them over but it will need to be done gradually.
+You will receive an email directly from the company so you can save $$$ and order straight from them. (cuts out middleman)

 8. Water and Food Bowls - I use stainless steel, glass or ceramic bowls.
 I find that puppies love to chew the plastic ones.

-9. Collar and Leash - Your puppy will not be leashed trained when you get him/her.
+9. Collar and Leash - Remember you will receive a halter and leash in your puppy pack which should last several months.
+Your puppy will not be leashed trained when you get him/her.
 They are so easy to keep up with at this young age but you will soon need to work on training.
 They are very easy to leash train.
-I suggest starting with a halter and retractable leash.

 Once they get older and are fully trained then a regular collar works great.